Staff Profile

 Research Interests.

-My research lies at the intersection of heritage and tourism studies, where I have particular interests in the fields of 'difficult' heritage, community museology and the study of empathy.
+My research lies at the intersection of heritage, cultural studies and tourism, where I have particular interests in the fields of 'difficult' heritage, conflict and community museology.

 Undergraduate.

-At present I teach on a wide variety of modules as part of the Media, Communications and Cultural Studies degree programme, however I am currently the module leader for the following:
+At present I contribute to a wide variety of modules as part of the Media, Communications and Cultural Studies degree programme, however I am currently the module leader for the following:

 MCH2065: Race, Identity and Culture